The Real Hero’s of Himalayas

 Mr. Chain Singh Rawat the Co-Founder of Himalayan Hikers

-Today I am going to tell you about such a person who has a deep connection with nature and born to an ordinary family in village sour, post office Sankri, district Uttarkashi,
+Today I am going to tell you about such a person who has a deep connection with nature and born to a normal family in village sour, post office Sankri, district Uttarkashi,

-Mr. Chain Singh Rawat is an inspiration for all people.
+Mr. Chain Singh Rawat is an influence on all people.

-He has gone through the difficult circumstances of life.
+He has gone through the difficult conditions of life.
 He made himself a skilled Mountaineer, but also made people aware.

 The first skilled Mountaineer from the Mori region, Mr. Bhagat Singh Rawat, did his basic course in 1995.
 After that another skilled Mountaineer, Mr. Chain Singh Rawat is an inspiration for the people today.

-Due to these two climbers, the remote Village Sour Sankri has made its own identification.
-After this, today many climbers have emerged as skilled businessmen.
+Due to these two climbers, the remote Village Sour Sankri has made its own image.
+After this, today many climbers have developed as skilled businessmen.

 Mr. Chain Singh Rawat is the person whose change emerged as a famous Tourist destination of Village Sour Sankri, block Mori, and Uttarkashi district Uttarakhand.